 Step 1: Choose your test framework based on your stack

 Pick one framework to start with and get tests running locally before connecting anything to CI.
 For most web projects this means Selenium or Playwright.
-For Java backend, JUnit 5.
 For mobile, Appium.

 Step 2: Write and validate tests locally